-As per the ex-ante estimate, this project will generate approximately 2,452 MWh of electricity per annum considering an average PLF of 20%.
-The power generated is being sold to HPSEBL through the NEWNE grid as per Power Purchase Agreement signed between HPSEBL and PP. The project activity uses polycrystalline solar photovoltaic technology to generate clean energy.
-The generation of power from solar photovoltaics is a clean technology as there is no fossil fuel-fired or no GHG gases are emitted during the process.
-The photovoltaic module consists of several photovoltaic cells connected by circuits and sealed in an environmentally protective laminate, which forms the fundamental building blocks of the complete PV-generating unit.
-Several PV panels mounted on a frame are termed PV Array.
-Thus, project activity leads to reducing GHG emissions as it displaces power from fossil fuel-based electricity generation in the regional grid.
+As per the ex-ante estimate, this project will generate approximately 13,140 MWh of electricity per annum considering an average PLF of 20%.
+The electricity generated is being consumed through open access by the manufacturing facility of PP in Maharashtra for captive use as per the MERC regulations 2016.
+The project activity uses monocrystalline solar photovoltaic cells to generate clean energy.
+The generation of power from solar photovoltaic is a clean technology as there is no fossil fuel fired or no GHG gases are emitted during the project activity.
+The photovoltaic module consists of several photovoltaic cells connected by circuits and sealed in an environmentally protective laminate, which forms the fundamental building blocks of the complete PV generating unit.
+Several PV panels mounted on a frame are termed as PV Array.
+Thus, project activity leads to reduce the GHG emissions as it displaces power from fossil fuel-based electricity generation in the regional grid.
 The technological details have been provided in Section A.4.